wich229/js-adagrams/README.md

 - Returns `false` if not; if there is a letter in `input` that is not present in the `lettersInHand` or has too much of compared to the `lettersInHand`

 ### Wave 3
-We want a method that returns the score of a given word as defined by the Adagrams game.
+We want a function that returns the score of a given word as defined by the Adagrams game.

-Name this method `scoreWord` in `src/adagrams.js`.
+Name this function `scoreWord` in `src/adagrams.js`.
 This method should have the following properties:

 - Has one parameter: `word`, which is a string of characters
 - Returns an integer representing the number of points